caocmai/Win-Big/README.md

 User can also have the option pick 3 numbers and play until they win which is when the computer also picks the same three numbers

-The webpage is able to calculate how many times/tickets the user played and determine their net take by taking the cost of each ticket and the jacktop into consideration when calculating the results.
+The webpage is able to assess the number of times/tickets the user played and determine their net take by taking the cost of each ticket and the jacktop into consideration when calculating the results.

 The webpage can be accessed via heroku: https://win-big-cm.herokuapp.com